Kingdom of Cochin: Parukutty Nethyar Amma

 Maharaja Rama Varma (popularly known as Madrassil Theepetta Thampuran), who reigned from 1914 to 1932, was assisted by a particularly able consort named Parukutty Nethyar Amma.
-She was a member of the family that had the traditional honour of anointing the kings of Palakkad.
+She was a member of the famous Thrissur Vadakke Kurupath family which was an aristocratic Nair/Menon family.
+Her father Kuroor Narayanan Namboothirippad, belonged to a family that traditionally had the honour of anointing the Kings of Palakkad.
 She married the Maharaja, then fourth in line to the succession when she was fourteen years old in 1888.
 Her husband ascended the throne as a result of the abdication of his predecessor.
 Since the Maharaja was a scholar and had other interests, she took over the finances of the state.
 Under her guidance salaries were quadrupled and the increased revenue earned her a 17-gun salute.
 Parukutty Nethyar Amma was awarded the Kaiser-i-Hind Medal by King George V in 1919 for public work and came to be known as Lady Rama Varma of Cochin.

 Cochin royal family today

 Members of the dynasty are spread all over the world.
 The family is one of the world's largest royal families, numbering more than 1000 people, and many members of the family still live in and around Thripunithura, Thrissur (Chazhur), and other parts of Kochi.
 The current head of the Royal Family of Cochin is Smt.
 Mrinalini Thampuran (b.
-1925) who is 97 years old and resides in Tripunithura.
+1925) who is 99 years old and resides in Tripunithura.